 Continuous Delivery (CD) can often be confused with continuous deployment.
 A great way to think about the difference is continuous delivery is having any code version ready to deploy to production.
 Both practices require you to work on small, frequent changes.
 But we believe continuous delivery is an integral part of continuous testing because you should test code before it is deployed.
 Having code ready to go without thoroughly testing it is a waste of resources and should be acted upon immediately.
 Continuously test your code!

 Want to dive deeper into CI/CD?
-Check out our previous blog for an Introduction to Continuous Integration and Continuous Delivery.
+Check out our previous blog for Complete CI/CD Introduction.

 How to Perform Continuous Testing